 Christian Co-Dependency Treatment Program

-It’s said that most of us are at least a little codependent, and that may be true.
+Co-dependency treatment program for Christians can be a savior of relationships.
+It is said that most of us are at least a little codependent, and that may be true.
 There are times when people occasionally go overboard in their attempts to help others, and times when they get a little too controlling.
-These occasional bouts of codependent behavior aren’t too troublesome, however, for some people, codependency is a real problem that requires help.
+These occasional bouts of codependent behavior aren’t too troublesome, however, for some people, co-dependency is a real problem that requires help.
 This is because the codependent behavior has interfered with having a normal life, and interferes with the ability to take care of oneself.
 If you are struggling with this, there is help.